SuperOfficeDocs/superoffice-docs/docs/en/project/learn/project-members/add.md

 8. In the **Function** field, specify the function each person has in the project.
 Click the arrow to display a list of predefined alternatives to choose from.
 These are defined in SuperOffice Settings and maintenance.

-9. In the large text box under **Comment**, enter a more detailed description of the person’s function within the project, if required.
+9. In the large text box under **Comment**, enter a more detailed description of the person's function within the project, if required.

     > [!NOTE]
     > If you enter anything in this text box, a paperclip symbol ( ![icon][img1] ) is displayed in the **Project member information** column in the **Project Members** section tab.
 Position the mouse pointer over the paperclip to display a tooltip containing the comment.